smaurice101/readthedocs/docs/source/tmlbuilds.rst

        the real-time data.
 There are over

        35 different preprocessing types in TML.
+   * - :ref:`STEP 4b: Preprocesing 2 Data: tml-system-step-4b-kafka-preprocess-dag`

+       Description: This DAG perform entity level preprocessing on the featured

+       engineered variables in STEP 4.
+The processed variables are named

+       in a standard way following the procedure here :ref:`Preprocessed Variable Naming Standard`
    * - :ref:`STEP 5: Entity Based Machine Learning : tml-system-step-5-kafka-machine-learning-dag`

        **Description:** This DAG perform entity level machine